igbokwe-kosi/tip-calculator/README.md

 ### Useful resources

-- [Example resource 1](https://maketintsandshades.com/) - This helped me get a color palette.
+- [Make Tint and Shades](https://maketintsandshades.com/) - This helped me get a color palette.
 I recommend it ;)

 ## Author